How to Enter

 2. Value and Announcement of Award

-The Prize winner will be announced at the Oxford Symposium on Food and Cookery (July 7th-9th 2017) and the Prize awarded.
-The winning candidate will be notified in advance to make it reasonably possible for him or her to attend.
+The Prize winner will be announced at the Oxford Symposium on Food and Cookery (July 2018) and the Prize awarded.
+The winning candidate will be notified in advance to make it reasonably possible for them to attend.
 The Prize will be paid either by bank draft into any currency, or in the form of a cheque in UK sterling, US Dollars or Euros.

 3. Publication of Winning Entry